-OHA closed construction financing and formally removed the Oak Grove North and South units from the public housing program in December construction financing to permanent in March 2023.
+OHA closed construction financing and formally removed the Oak Grove North and South units from the public housing program in December 2019.
+As of June 30, 2022, both Oak Grove North and Oak Grove South Oak Grove North achieved 100% construction completion and successfully converted all construction financing to permanent in March 2023.
 Staff are working towards the project's final 8609 Placed in Service approval.